-The juvenile justice system is different from the criminal justice system.
-Read on to learn the basics of juvenile court (also called young offender's court), juvenile cases, and the juvenile court procedures.
+The juvenile justice system is separate from the criminal justice system.
+Read on to learn some basics on crime and punishment for minors.

-Each state has special courts -- usually called juvenile courts -- to deal with minors who have been accused of violating a criminal statute.
-The proceedings are civil as opposed to criminal.
-So, instead of being formally charged with a crime, juvenile offenders are accused of committing a delinquent act.
+Each state has special courts—usually called juvenile courts—devoted to handling cases where minors are accused of violating a criminal statute.
+But, instead of being formally charged with a crime, juvenile offenders are accused of committing a delinquent act.

-A juvenile case gets started when a prosecutor or probation officer files a civil petition, charging the juvenile with violating a criminal statute and asking that the court determine that the juvenile is delinquent.
-If the charges are proved and a delinquency determination is made, the juvenile offender comes under the courts broad powers.
-At that point, the juvenile court has the authority to do what it considers to be in the best interest of the juvenile.
+A juvenile case normally gets started when a prosecutor or probation officer files a petition charging the juvenile with violating a criminal statute and asking that the court determine that the juvenile is delinquent.
+If proven, the court enters a delinquency adjudication (similar to an adult conviction) and may order a disposition (sentence) aimed at rehabilitating the juvenile.

 Not all cases heard in juvenile court are delinquency cases (those involving the commission of a crime).
 There are two other types of cases: dependency cases and status offenses.
 Different procedures typically apply to all three types of juvenile court cases.

 Juvenile delinquency cases.
-These cases involve minors who have committed crimes -- meaning that if the crime had been committed by an adult, the matter would be tried in regular criminal court.
+These cases involve minors who have allegedly committed crimes—meaning that if the crime had been committed by an adult, the matter would have been tried in regular criminal court.
 But the procedures in juvenile court differ significantly from those in adult criminal court.
-(To learn more about procedures in juvenile delinquency cases, see Nolo's article Juvenile Delinquency: What Happens in a Juvenile Case?)

-Juvenile dependency cases.
-Cases involving minors who are abused or neglected by their parents or guardians -- called "juvenile dependency" cases -- are also heard in juvenile court.
-In a juvenile dependency case, the judge will ultimately decide whether or not a minor should be removed from a problematic home environment.
+Juvenile protection or dependency cases.
+Cases involving minors who are abused or neglected by their parents or guardians are also heard in juvenile court.
+In a juvenile dependency or protection case, the judge will ultimately decide whether a minor should be removed from a problematic home environment.

 Cases involving status offenses.
-A status offense is a violation that only applies to minors.
-Examples include truancy (skipping school), curfew violations, running away, and underage drinking.
-(To learn more about status offenses, see Nolo's article Juvenile Law: Status Offenses.)
+A status offense is a violation that applies only to minors.
+Examples include truancy (skipping school), curfew violations, running away, and, in some cases, underage drinking.

-Roughly half of all juvenile arrests are made for theft, simple assault, drug abuse, disorderly conduct, and curfew violations, according to the federal Office of Juvenile Justice and Delinquency Prevention.
-In an average year, only about 3% of cases heard in juvenile court involved violent offenses like robbery, rape, murder, and aggravated assault.
+Over half of all juvenile arrests are made for theft, simple assault, drug abuse, disorderly conduct, and curfew violations, according to the federal Office of Juvenile Justice and Delinquency Prevention.
+In an average year, only around 6-7% of cases heard in juvenile court involved violent offenses such as robbery, rape, murder, and aggravated assault.

 Some juvenile cases are transferred to adult court in a procedure called a "waiver."
 Typically, juvenile cases that are subject to waiver involve serious offenses, like rape or murder, or juveniles who have been in trouble before.
 Juveniles have a right to a hearing to determine if their case should be transferred to adult court.
-(To learn more about waivers and waiver hearings, see Nolo's article When Juveniles Are Tried in Adult Criminal Court.)
+Juveniles tried as adults face adult criminal convictions and penalties, such as prison time.

 Juvenile courts have a broad range of sentencing options (usually called "disposition orders") if they find that a juvenile is delinquent.
-Courts can confine the juvenile in a variety of ways -- from sending the minor to a traditional juvenile detention facility to placing the juvenile under house arrest.
-More importantly, juvenile courts can order a whole range of punishments that do not involve confinement -- including counseling, curfews, and probation.
-(To learn more about possible dispositions in juvenile court cases, see Nolo's article Juvenile Court Sentencing Options.)
+Courts can confine the juvenile in a variety of ways—from sending the minor to a traditional juvenile detention facility to placing the juvenile under house arrest.
+More importantly, juvenile courts can order a whole range of punishments that do not involve confinement—including counseling, curfews, and probation.